jmthecm/hello-world/README.md

 # hello-world
-The hello world setup tutor repo for githuib
+The hello world setup tutor repo for github
+Just showing the git basics of creating a repo and branching using the github hello-world tutor.